neurogenomics/neurogenomics-lab-website/content/home/welcome.md

 <br>

-<p style="color:#FA824C">Our team is looking to recruit postdoctoral researchers and PhD students with either experimental experience working with DNA/RNA, or with quantitative backgrounds in Maths, Computer Science, or Statistics.
-Projects will involve integrating single cell genomic data with human genetics.</p>
+<p style="color:#FA824C">Our team is looking to recruit postdoctoral researchers and PhD students with either experimental experience working with DNA/RNA, or with quantitative backgrounds in Maths, Computer Science, or Statistics.</p>

 <br>